mostaphaRoudsari/honeybee-primer/text/components/_Run_Energy_Simulation.md

 Check here to see a report of the EnergyPlus run, including errors.
 * ##### idfFileAddress
 The file path of the IDF file that has been generated on your machine.
+* ##### htmlReport
+The Html file path of the Building Utility Performance Summar.
+You can review the report by copying the file path, and open it in your web browser.
 * ##### resultFileAddress
 The file path of the CSV result file that has been generated on your machine.
 This only happens when you set "runEnergyPlus_" to "True."